keeonline/reference-chameleon/README.md

 The command to build the image, executed from the root of the project is:

-`docker build -t quebec:latest .`
+`docker build -t chameleon:latest .`

 The command to run a container from your local image is:

-`docker run -p 8080:8080 quebec:latest`
+`docker run -p 8080:8080 chameleon:latest`

 Note that this will run the image interactively and you can stop it by hittin CTRL+C in the execution window.